Mikhail-Ark/Problem_Solver_Pattern/README.md

-Absteract class for solving training problems + testing function for methods.
+Abstract class for solving training problems + testing function for methods.